gvwilson/thirdbit/ideas/index.md

     It has nothing to do with software engineering, but I think it would be a lot of fun.

-## What I Won't Study

-I never had the patience or diligence to be a good researcher, but I still have lots of questions.

-Are programmers who use version control more productive that programmers who don't?
-:   This may seem too obvious to be worth investigating,
-    but what I really want to do is calibrate and compare different ways to measure productivity.
-    If a method *doesn't* find that version control helps, there's something wrong with the method.
-    This study would compare three or four different approaches, and thereby help the research community agree on what to measure and how when tackling cases that *aren't* obvious.

-Can we assess students' proficiency with tools by watching screencasts of their work?
-:   Just before I left the University of Toronto,
-    I asked several people to record their desktop while solving a small data analysis problem.
-    The result shook me:
-    the times ranged from just under four minutes to just under 38 minutes, and I would not have been able to tell which was which from the code they produced.
-    I have wondered ever since if we could use screencasting to implement lab exams for programming classes, i.e,
-    if having students record *how* they solve problems would allow us to assess verbs as well as nouns.
-    I think it's feasible:
-    the files are only a few megabytes and you can watch a screencast at 5X or even 10X and get a good sense of how well its creator is using their tools, so 30 minutes of work is less than 5 minutes to grade.
-    What I don't know is whether this would help learners, or whether it would help more than other things we could have them do.

-Does calibrated peer review improve the quality of novices' programmers code?
-:   Give a student a one-page program and have them score it using a checklist,
-    then grade them on how closely their scoring matches the instructor's.
-    (They start with 100%, and lose one mark for each false positive or false negative.)
-    After doing this a handful of times, they should learn to see code through the instructor's eyes.
-    Does this help them write better code?
-    If so,
-    how quickly and how well?

 [blockly]: https://developers.google.com/blockly/
 [browsercast]: {{site.links.browsercast}}
 [concept-maps]: {{'/ideas/concept-maps/' | relative_url}}